 Another historical church located in the old town is The Hofkirche (Court Church) – 16th century church executed in Gothic style.
 It’s famous for its collection of German Renaissance sculptures and Emperor Maximilian’s marble cenotaph.

 The Golden Roof

-Every city has some sort of a central square and Innsbruck is not an exception.
+Every city has a public central square and Innsbruck is not an exception.
 Innsbruck’s Town Square is located in the center of the old town.
-It’s a pedestrian area with a beautiful view of the mountains.
-In the middle of the square you will find St. Anne’s Column – 18th century’s marble monument.
+It’s a pedestrian area with a beautiful view of the mountains and there is a 18th century’s marble monument – St. Anne’s Column – in the middle of the square.

 Maria-Theresien Strasse – a street with many shops, cafes and nice looking houses starts at the town square.